 No information on the statistical level of the uncertainties of origin time, depth, or epicenter is provided in the MNF format because there is so little standardization at present.
 Such values are commonly interpreted as ± 1 σ for origin time and depth, but confidence ellipses are usually calculated at 90% or 95% confidence levels.

-The “GTCU” field carries a four-character code relating to calibration status (I prefer this term to “ground truth” level).
-It could be the GTX formulation (e.g., Bondar et al., (2004)), but I have developed the GTCU nomenclature to provide much more detailed information on the subject of what hypocentral parameters are considered to be calibrated (i.e., thought to be bias-free).
-The GTCU nomenclature is documented fully elsewhere.
+The “GTCNU” field carries a four-character code relating to calibration status (I prefer this term to “ground truth” level).
+It could be the GTX formulation (e.g., Bondar et al., (2004)), but I have developed the GTCNU nomenclature to provide much more detailed information on the subject of what hypocentral parameters are considered to be calibrated (i.e., thought to be bias-free).
+The GTCNU nomenclature is documented fully elsewhere.

 The placement of a traditional (10-digit integer) “OrID” value within the 18-character field is optional, but it is probably best to right-justify it (i.e., in columns 112:121) to facilitate reading as an integer. mloc writes the cluster name and series number as a character string that is left-justified in the field, beginning at column 104.

 |3:3||Usage flag, optional|

 |19:23||Minus depth uncertainty, optional (f5.1)|